 Sir Peter Lampl, Chairman of the Sutton Trust and an early investor in our tuition company, Explore Learning said that it was “crucial” to narrow the learning gap for less advantaged children.

 The first step is to tackle the affordability of tuition.
 This is certainly something that I feel very strongly about.
 We have been working hard to do this since our launch 12 years ago – with positive effect.
-We currently have 82 centres currently located across the country, and over 20,000 families who come from all economic demographics who benefit from our tuition service.
-If members attend our services regularly (2 sessions a week) the tuition costs are around £10 per hour that’s compared to a national average for private tuition at £22 an hour.
+We currently have 82 tuition centres currently located across the country, and over 20,000 families who come from all economic demographics benefit from our tuition service.
+If members attend our services regularly (2 sessions a week) the tuition costs are around £10 per hour which’s compared to a national average for private tuition at £22 an hour.
 Children receive an individualized programme of work, that is supportive and challenging where appropriate, and most importantly unique to them and their individual needs.
 Our tutors will work with a maximum of 6 children – all focused on their own unique tasks and able to support their learning needs.
 The results are proven and all children are found to have benefited from attending our service.
-(Details of the independent research conducted by the University of Reading can be found here.
+(Details of the independent research conducted by the University of Reading can be found here).

 So we have proved that tuition doesn’t need to cost the earth to be effective.
 Our model goes some way to narrow a gap and additionally we have been able to reach out further with a scholarship programme for those in most need and our acceptance of childcare vouchers means that for many families there are even more savings to be made.

 However, for children to benefit from the effects of extra tuition it is something their parents would typically seek out, fund and take their children to.
-Without this drive from the parents it would be hard for their children to receive this benefit.
+Without this drive from the parents, it would be hard for their children to receive this benefit.

 The Pupil Premium is a route that the government has taken to tackle this issue.
 This is a fee given to the school for children eligible for free school meals.
 The school can use it in many different ways to tackle a potential gap in that child’s learning needs.
 This September the fund will increase from £600 to £900 per child and it’s due to rise further next year.
-While this can of course be spent on a number of areas, extra tuition is one option and we at Explore Learning and other tuition firms work with a number of schools across the country supporting them.
+While this can, of course, be spent on a number of areas, extra tuition is one option and we at Explore Learning and other tuition firms work with a number of schools across the country supporting them.